What is Radiesse?

 How do I know if I need Radiesse or Restylane/Perlane?

-Restylane is best for use in areas of lines that are not very deep.
+Restylane is best for use in areas where lines are not very deep.
 Because it is not as dense as the other fillers, it can be used between the brows for the frown lines, and can also be injected to plump up the lip.

 Perlane, which is a more dense filler but made of the same material as Restylane, is good to fill deeper lines in the nasolabial folds and marionette lines.

-Radiesse can also be used in similar areas to Perlane, but in addition, Radiesse is a wonderful volume filler.
-Radiesse can correct the hollows that develop in the cheeks, recreate those lost cheekbones, help make the jowls look smooth and more.
-As such, it’s a versatile and lasting filler and is very popular among my patients.
+Radiesse can also be used in similar areas to Perlane, but in addition, Radiesse can volumize.
+Radiesse can help correct the hollows that develop in the cheeks, add definition around the cheekbones, improve the appearance of jowls, and more.
+As a result of its versatility, this filler is very popular among my patients.

-Ultimately, the dermatologist can advise best which filler is optimal for each patient.
+Dr. Hellman can advise best which filler is optimal for you.

 How is Radiesse different from Sculptra?